hopv/nola/README.md

 That amounts to restricting shared mutable references containing the arrow type, like `evil: (unit -> unit) ref`, liberating Noix from the paradox analogous to Landin's knot.

-### Infinite Propositions

-A Noix proposition `P : nProp` can have an infinite syntax tree, which helps construct assertions for infinite data structures.
-To reason about such infinite syntax, we take advantage of parameterized coinduction by [Paco](https://plv.mpi-sws.org/paco/).

 ### Mechanization

 Noix is fully mechanized in Coq with the Iris framework.